legionth/php-indentation-react/README.md

 $ php examples/indentInput.php
 ```

-Note: The intention of this project may be unclear if you use the example on its own.
-Because you have a input stream and to send the typed data to this stream you have to hit the enter button, which is not a linebreak.
-Only your first entered stream will be indented, the rest will be considered to be related to the first entered string.

-To see the `Indenter` work you should pipe a file or a command input into the example.
+The first example makes clear why this project should be used.
+You can indent a whole file with one little example.
+If you want, you can pipe a command output into this example to see how it works.
+Just try it.

 ## Install